directrix1/LibreExplorer/readme.md

 ## About

-LibreExplorer is software to create or tour 3-dimensional spaces with the primary presentation achieved via hyperlink overlayed panoramic images.
+LibreExplorer is software to create or tour 3-dimensional spaces primarily via hyperlink-overlayed panoramic images in two dimensions or in VR.